← Back to research

 Overview

 Repomix is the leading context packing tool — it packs entire repositories into a single, AI-friendly file optimized for LLMs.
 Tree-sitter-based compression reduces tokens by approximately 70% while preserving code structure.
-XML output is specifically designed for Claude's XML parsing capabilities.
+XML output (the default) is designed for Claude's XML parsing; Markdown, JSON, and plain-text formats are also supported.
+It is git-aware (respects .gitignore), runs Secretlint to catch sensitive data before packing, and reports token counts for context planning.

 Modes